| Ferns and Fern

 than specimens found elsewhere, resembling Microsorum scandens

 (Fragrant Fern), also found in the region.
-A

 close up view of the arrangement of the sporangia of M. diversifolium.